andrasq/node-minisql/README.md

 ### db = mysqule.createConnection( options )

 Create a new database connection manager.
-This is a fast low-cost step, it just sets up internal structures, must still `connect` to the database.
+This is a fast low-cost step, it just sets up internal structures.
+Returns a database handle that can run queries once `connect` has bee called.

 Options:
 - user - username to authenticate as.
 Required; no default.